Kong/docs.konghq.com/app/konnect/configure/servicehub/manage-services.md

 1. Select a user or team to share the Service with.

 1. Select a role to grant to the user or team.

-    You can share any Service that you have access to, with the same role or lesser than what you have yourself.
-An organization admin can share any Service with any role.
-For more information, see [ Manage Teams, Roles, and Users](/konnect/org-management/teams-roles-users/#entity-and-role-sharing).

 1. Click **Share Service** to save.